NVIDIA/cudnn-frontend/docs/operations/Attention.md

 - The cudnn backend enums are changed as follows:
     - `cudnnBackend<enum_name>` -> `cudnn_frontend::<enum_name>`
     - `cudnn<enum_name>` -> `cudnn_frontend::<enum_name>`
-- Scaled Dot Product Flash Attention Backward improves computation speed by employing an optional workspace tensor, which consumes quadratically increasing memory usage relative to sequence length.
-The default GPU memory limit for the workspace tensor is 256MB, but users with enough available GPU memory budget can increase this limit by configuring the CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT environment variable to the desired new limit in bytes.
+- Scaled Dot Product Flash Attention Backward improves performance by through the use of an optional dP workspace tensor.
+This tensor's memory consumption increases quadratically with the sequence length.
+The following describes the behavior of the `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT` environment variable, which allows the user to change the GPU memory limit for this workspace tensor:
+  - `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT = unset`
+    The optimization will utilize workspace memory until reaching the default limit of 256MB.
+  - `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT = -1`
+    Workspace optimization is always enabled, regardless of memory usage.
+  - `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT = 0`
+    Workspace optimization is always disabled, avoiding the additional memory usage.
+  - `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT = n`
+    Allows workspace optimization up to a user-defined limit of n bytes, accommodating systems with varying GPU memory capacities.